classicrob/simply-jekyll/_notes/Behavioral Product Strategy Draft.md

 Here's where behavioral science proves its worth for product decisions.
 By understanding users and their behavior through these lenses, we are able to better understand them

-According to [[Kurt Lewin’s Equation]], people's behavior is determined by the relationship between who they are and the context they are within.
+According to [[Lewin’s Equation]], people's behavior is determined by the relationship between who they are and the context they are within.
 Through behavioral product strategy, we are able to:
 * Shape the context of the app through its design to influence user behavior
 * Understand the context of the user's nature and life to better shape the app